DevExpress/devextreme-demos/JSDemos/Demos/VectorMap/CustomAnnotations/description.md

 Annotations are containers for images, text blocks and custom content that display additional information about the visualized data.

-To add annotations to a vector map, assign an array of objects to the [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/annotations/) option.
+To create annotations, populate the widget's [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/annotations/) array.
+Each object in the array configures an individual annotation.
 To specify settings for all annotations, use the [commonAnnotationSettings](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/commonAnnotationSettings/) object.
 Individual settings take precedence over common settings.

 You can set each annotation's [type](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/annotations/#type) attribute to *"text"*, *"image"*, or *"custom"*.
 In this demo, the type of all annotations is *"custom"*.